 This partnership enables a foundation for classroom and curricula materials, developed in concert with key stakeholders from the quantum information science community.
 It encourages hands-on experiences with quantum tools in the classroom and through online venues and connecting students to public and private quantum career opportunities via internships, externships and other pathways.

 Accordingly, the National Q-12 Education Partnership commits over the next decade to work with America’s educators to ensure a strong quantum learning environment, from providing classroom tools for hands-on experiences to developing educational materials, to supporting pathways to quantum careers.
 By expanding access to materials and quantum technologies through this partnership, educators in classrooms and other settings will be able to develop programs, courses, and activities to introduce students to the field and open up opportunities for quantum careers.
 Together, we can prepare America’s next generation workforce with the tools to succeed in the industries of the future.

-Q2Work activities will enable the education community to take concrete collaborative steps towards making changes to curricula and implementing tools that increase awareness, intuition, and literacy in quantum information science at the K-12 level and ultimately across all ages and learning environments.
+The activities will enable the education community to take concrete collaborative steps towards making changes to curricula and implementing tools that increase awareness, intuition, and literacy in quantum information science at the K-12 level and ultimately across all ages and learning environments.
 Q2Work supports the development of a quantum workforce, which necessarily draws on a range of disciplines, including physics, computer science, mathematics, engineering, chemistry and materials science.
 This initiative also seeks to expand education opportunities for under-served communities and increase the participation of underrepresented groups in QIS.
-In addition to working with the Q12 Education Partnership, the Q2Work program includes collaborations with the Chicago Quantum Exchange, the Joint Quantum Institute, and the New York Hall of Science.